How good are you at follow-up? You know that is where the money is.

 Consider which items will bring you the greatest return.
 It’s always easier to pick the ones that can get handled quickly, but it’s important to consider which will provide the greatest return to your business.

 Set aside time in your calendar for the follow-up.
 Try to schedule the follow-up for the first few days after the contact.
-Of course this make take several sessions to complete.
+Of course, this may take several sessions to complete.

 Determine the goal for follow-up.